mnaamani/enet-npm/README.md

 Create the server (ENetHost),

-    var server = enet.createServer(addr,   /* the enet.Address to bind the server host to */,
+    var server = enet.createServer({
-                             32      /* allow up to 32 clients and/or outgoing connections */,
+        address: addr, /* the enet.Address to bind the server host to */ peers:32, /* allow up to 32 clients and/or outgoing connections */
-                              2      /* allow up to 2 channels to be used, 0 and 1 */,
+        channels:2, /* allow up to 2 channels to be used, 0 and 1 */
-                              0      /* assume any amount of incoming bandwidth */,
+        down:0, /* assume any amount of incoming bandwidth */
-                              0      /* assume any amount of outgoing bandwidth */);
+        up:0 /* assume any amount of outgoing bandwidth */
+    });

 An exception will be thrown if an error occured creating the host.